-A funky walking tour investigating the layered history of the 3 block area around In the Heart of the Beast Theatre with mini-performances in 8 different sites, July 2005
+A walking tour investigating the layered history of the 3-block area around In the Heart of the Beast Theatre with mini-performances in 8 different sites, July 2005

-- Thanks to my ‘excavation’ partners with this project: Ramon Cordes, Soozin Hirschmugl, Masanari Kawahara, Roy McBride, Patricia Mendoza, Duane Tougas, Laurie Witzkowski, Esther Ouray, Julie Kastigar, Anne Sawyer-Aitch.
+- Instigated and Directed by Sandy Spieler.
+Thanks to my ‘Excavation’ artist creator/partners with this project: Ramon Cordes, Soozin Hirschmugl, Masanari Kawahara, Roy McBride, Patricia Mendoza, Duane Tougas, Laurie Witzkowski, Esther Ouray, Julie Kastigar, Anne Sawyer.

 WELCOME TO LAKE STREET EXCAVATIONS!